ucloud/uk8s-cni-vpc/README.md

 make docker-build-cni
 ```

-In some newer Linux systems, due to glibc compatibility issues, the directly built cni binary files may not be able to run on the UK8S machine.
+In some newer Linux systems, due to glibc compatibility reason, the directly built cni binary files may not be able to run on the UK8S machine.
 If this happens, use `make docker-build-cni` to build the cni binary.

 ### Testing